CP1401/Practicals/prac_03/README.md

 - If you earn between $100 and $1000, you pay 5% tax on the total amount
 - If you earn over $1000, you pay 10% tax on the total amount

-First, think of what decision pattern applies.
-Write the pseudocode for this (in comments), then code up the solution, some of which is started for you below.
+Write the pseudocode for this (in comments), then copy the code below and complete it.
-Note the use of meaningful constants.
+Note the use of meaningful constants provided.

-Get used to using the IDE to finish off these names, so you don't have to type them completely.
+First, think of which decision pattern applies.
+There are three mutually-exclusive categories of taxation.
+As you write conditions to determine the category, DO NOT REPEAT questions you already know the answer to.

-Make sure to only put your calculation for `take_home_pay` in one spot - it doesn't need to go in each path of the if-elif-else statement.
+Make sure to only put your calculation for `take_home_pay` in one spot - it does not need to be repeated in each path.

 ```python
 TAX_RATE_LOW = 0.05  # 5%